SeeedDocument/Seeed-WiKi/docs/Base_Shield_V2.md

 - Linkit One

 !!!Note
-    The boards are not listed above mean that it might have chance to work with the platform board however requires extra work such as jump wires or rewriting the code.
+    The boards not listed above might also work with the base shield but require extra work such as jump wires or rewriting the code.
 If you are interested in digging more, welcome to contact techsupport@seeed.cc.

 ## Hardware Overview

 ![](https://github.com/SeeedDocument/Base_Shield_V2/raw/master/img/hardware_overview.jpg)

-- **1-Analog Ports**: include 4 anlog ports, A0, A1, A2 and A3.
+- **① Analog Ports**: 4 anlog ports - A0, A1, A2 and A3.
-- **2-Digital Ports**: include 7 digital ports, D2, D3, D4, D5, D6, D7 and D8.
+- **② Digital Ports**: 7 digital ports - D2, D3, D4, D5, D6, D7 and D8.
-- **3-UART Port**: 1 UART port.
+- **③ UART Port**: 1 UART port.
-- **4-I2C Ports**: 4 I2C ports.
+- **④ I2C Ports**: 4 I2C ports.
-- **5-Power Switch**: when using Arduino UNO with Base Shield v2, please turn the switch to 5v position; While using Seeeduino Arch with Base Shield v2, please turn the switch to 3.3v.
+- **⑤ Power Switch**: When using Arduino UNO with Base Shield v2, please turn the switch to 5V position; While using Seeeduino Arch with Base Shield v2, please turn the switch to 3.3V.
-- **6-Reset Buton**: reset the arduino board.
+- **⑥ Reset Buton**: Reset the arduino board.
-- **7-PWR  LED**：The Green LED turns on when power on.
+- **⑦ PWR  LED**：The Green LED turns on when it's powered on.
-- **8-P1, P2**：please solder the pads P1 and P2， if use Base Shield v2 with Seeeduino V3.
+- **⑧ P1, P2**：Please solder the pads P1 and P2， if use Base Shield v2 with Seeeduino V3.
 - **Dimension**: 2.1 * 2.7 inch

 ## Getting Started